Ballymote: Buildings

 It is a historic town, with Ballymote Castle, the last and the mightiest of the Norman castles in Connacht.
 This castle, dating from 1300, was built by Richard de Burgh.
 It also has a Market House, a three-bay, two-story building formerly used by the South Sligo Adult Community Mental Health team of the Health Service Executive.

 There has been a library in the town since 1949; originally run from the Loftus Hall, it was relocated to the former courthouse in 1984 before moving in 2011 to its current location on Teeling Street.

 Temple house is located approximately 2 km from the town.

 September 11 memorial

-The then Mayor of New York City, Michael Bloomberg, unveiled Ireland's national monument to the 69th Infantry Regiment (aka The Fighting 69th) and Michael Corcoran in Ballymote on 22 August 2006.
+The Mayor of New York City, Michael Bloomberg, unveiled Ireland's national monument to the 69th Infantry Regiment (aka The Fighting 69th) and Michael Corcoran in Ballymote on 22 August 2006.
 At the foot of the monument is a piece of steel from the World Trade Center in New York, which was attacked on September 11, 2001.
 The steel was donated by the family of a local man who died in the attack.